Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 1. In the PowerShell ISE window, type or copy the following commands.

 	> **Note:** Make sure to replace [YOUR-SERVICE-NAME] in the $svcname variable below with a new name to create a new hosted service.
-Additionally, replace the *AdminUsername* parameter placeholder with a username of your choice.
+Additionally, replace the [YOUR-ADMIN-USERNAME] and  [YOUR-ADMIN-PASSWORD] placeholders with credentials of your choice.

 	````PowerShell
 	# Defines image name